cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 expose functionality from a module.
 The `index.js` file simply uses the other special keyword -- `require` -- to declare that `stringUtils` is a dependency to be used.

+**Require statements in CommonJS are executed synchronously, one after another, which is fine for server-side execution, but is another reason why the format is unsuitable for browsers where performance is key.**

 When the value of `module.exports` is an object, it can also be de-structured on require as shown below -- a common pattern to improve the readability of your dependencies.